Folts Mission Institute: Death of George Folts (1911)

-George Folts passed away in November 1911.
+George Folts died in November 1911.
 With his death came a decline of the school.
 Dr. Evans left at the close of the school year and was followed by Dr. Townsend, a pastor of Northern New York Conference and who served as president for nearly two years.
 There was no money, student enrollment was small.
 Standards of entrance were removed, courses became confused, property and equipment depreciated, responsibility was lodged nowhere, financial aid could not be found.
 The foundations were wanting.

 When Bishop Berry retired from the Buffalo, New York area, he bequeathed to Bishop Burt, his successor, what he called a "sinking ship.”
-The Board of Directors, with Bishop Burt as president, set about to rescue the school and approached the Woman's Home Missionary Society of the Methodist Episcopal Church on the subject of taking over the property, management and control of the school.
-The Society, at this time, was itself financially embarrassed and three times refused to consider the proposition, but eventually yielded and with conditions, permitted the school to become the property of the Northern New York Conference Woman's Home Missionary Society, until such time as the national society could take control.
+The board of directors, with Bishop Burt as president, set about to rescue the school and approached the Woman's Home Missionary Society of the Methodist Episcopal Church on the subject of taking over the property, management and control of the school.
+The society, at this time, was itself financially embarrassed and three times refused to consider the proposition, but eventually yielded and with conditions, permitted the school to become the property of the Northern New York Conference Woman's Home Missionary Society, until such time as the national society could take control.